PyVRP/PyVRP/docs/source/dev/benchmarking.rst

   The instances are each run for ten minutes on a reference CPU with PassMark score 2000.
   For this benchmark, the ``dimacs`` rounding function should be used.

+* For the PDPTW, we use `the Li & Lim instances <https://github.com/PyVRP/Instances/tree/main/PDPTW#pdptw>`_ with 1000 locations (500 shipments).
+  These instances are each run for one hour on a reference CPU with PassMark score 2000.
+  The objective is to minimise the total distance travelled, rather than the classical hierarchical objective that first minimises the number of vehicles.
+  For this benchmark, the ``exact`` rounding function should be used.

 The time limit should be scaled by the PassMark score of your CPU.
 Each instance is run ten times with different seeds.
 Each run is performed on a single core.